COVID-19 research

 and is collecting blood samples to look at antibody levels against

 certain infectious diseases (including COVID).
-Further information
+Recruitment is now

-can be found on the trial's website (https://trials.ovg.ox.ac.uk/trials/what-is-story)
+found on the trial's website (https://trials.ovg.ox.ac.uk/trials/what-is-story)

 LOGIC study